FlapjackWings/kakujadots/README.md

+Dots on the landscape
+Guiding lost souls home at last
-Land of the dots
+Land of the dots shines

-The place dots find their way back to

-A safe haven away from me

-For I shall break linux again no dount
+Silent sanctuary
+Where chaos turns to order
+In the land of dots

+My mistakes await
+In the land of dots I'll find
+A chance to begin